-One train an hour will run between Plymouth and Truro during this period with additional services at peak times.
+One train an hour will run between Plymouth and St Austell/Truro during this period with additional services at peak times.

 The table below gives a breakdown on the types of services that will be running:

-Two trains a day in each direction (one in the morning, and one in the late evening)
+Two trains a day in each direction, weekdays only (one in the morning, and one in the late evening).
+No services at weekends.

 (Truro to Falmouth Docks)

-Trains will continue to run but most services will run at different times to normal.
-Check carefully before travelling
+When the line has reopened from Monday 7 March most trains will run at different times to normal.
+Check carefully before travelling.

 Replacement buses will be timed to connect with trains at Truro.

 Night Riviera Sleeper